Majd-eddine-BEN-TAHAR/laravel-blog/README.md

 - **Category Management**: Allows for the creation, editing, and deletion of post categories.
 - **User Management**: Admins can manage user accounts, including editing user information and deleting users.
 - **Change Password Functionality**: Users can securely change their passwords.
-- **Search Functionality**: Users can search for blog posts based on content.
+- **Search Functionality**: Users can search for blog posts based on content or categories.
 - **Responsive Design**: Styled with Bootstrap 5 for a modern, responsive user interface.
 - **Settings Page**: Admins can update site settings, including site title and favicon.
 - **Pagination**: Implemented pagination for blog posts and categories.